goharbor/harbor/docs/installation_guide.md

 * **self_registration**: (**on** or **off**.
 Default is **on**) Enable / Disable the ability for a user to register themselves.
 When disabled, new users can only be created by the Admin user, only an admin user can create new users in Harbor.  _NOTE: When **auth_mode** is set to **ldap_auth**, self-registration feature is **always** disabled, and this flag is ignored._
 * **use_compressed_js**: (**on** or **off**.
 Default is **on**) For production use, turn this flag to **on**.
 In development mode, set it to **off** so that js files can be modified separately.
 * **max_job_workers**: (default value is **3**) The maximum number of replication workers in job service.
 For each image replication job, a worker synchronizes all tags of a repository to the remote destination.
 Increasing this number allows more concurrent replication jobs in the system.
 However, since each worker consumes a certain amount of network/CPU/IO resources, please carefully pick the value of this attribute based on the hardware resource of the host.
-* **secret_key**: The key to encrypt or decrypt the password of a remote registry in a replication policy, its length has to be 16 characters.
-Change this key before any production use. *NOTE: After changing this key, previously encrypted password of a policy can not be decrypted.*
+* **secretkey_path**: The path of key for encrypt or decrypt the password of a remote registry in a replication policy.

 * **token_expiration**: The expiration time (in minutes) of a token created by token service, default is 30 minutes.